Women in ancient and imperial China: Spring and Autumn period

 The decline of the Zhou dynasty's power heralded a period where its feudal states became increasingly independent and powerful in their own right.
 Philosophies that dictated how the world should be ordered became particularly abundant in this period of unrest, the majority of which emphasized women's inferiority to their male counterparts.
+The Book of Rites dictates that a woman should be married by 20 or, "if there is a problem, be married by 23."
 Despite this, female relatives of rulers played key roles in diplomacy.
 For example, two wives of Duke Wen of Zheng personally visited King Cheng of Chu to thank him after he sent military aid to Zheng.

 In spite of social rules that the sexes should be segregated, women were in charge of events held in their home (the domestic sphere), even if social rules meant that they should not appear to be.
 Even for meetings that were restricted to males, the woman of the house is often recorded as keeping a watchful eye on events.
 In one case, a minister of Jin requested that his wife assess his colleagues during a drinking party from behind a screen; his wife then gave the minister advice on the personalities of his guests.
 Similarly, a minister of Cao allowed his wife to observe a meeting between himself and Chong'er of Jin.
 She judged that Chong'er would become an exceptional leader, however, the ruler of Cao Duke Gong treated Chong'er with disrespect.
 After his reinstatement, Chong'er invaded Cao.
 The evidence, therefore, suggests that women were closely involved with important political and social events, serving as advisers, planners, and providers of food.

 Recorded professions for women of lower social classes in this period include weavers, cooks, and musical performers.
 However, the majority of textual and archaeological evidence concerns upper-class women, which makes it difficult to reconstruct the lives of everyday people.